GeorgeWebDevCy/TCNApp/README.md

 ## Mobile App Authentication

-The React Native app now ships with a modular login flow connected to WordPress:
+The React Native app now ships with a modular login flow connected to the **TCN Platform** WordPress plugin, which bundles the network marketing engine and Password Login REST API into a single deployable package.

-- **Password login**: Uses the [GN Password Login API](https://github.com/GeorgeWebDevCy/gn-password-login-api) plugin (`POST /wp-json/gn/v1/login`) to validate credentials over REST.
-If you install plugin v1.0.1 make sure to [apply the bundled CORS hook fix](docs/wordpress/gn-password-login-api-cors.md) so WordPress passes all arguments to the plugin's custom filter.
+- **Password login**: Uses the [`/wp-json/gn/v1/login` endpoint](docs/wordpress/tcn-platform-plugin.md#-password-login-api-endpoints) exposed by the plugin's Password Login API module to validate credentials over REST.
+Enable HTTPS and configure the allowed origin so devices can authenticate without browser fallbacks.
 - **PIN login**: Stores a salted hash locally so returning users can unlock without credentials.
 - **Biometric login**: Leverages native biometrics (Face ID / Touch ID / etc.) as a fast path once a session exists.
 - **Account actions**: "Forgot password" and "Register" links point to the WordPress site and can be customised.